shorepine/tulipcc/README.md

 Tulip's firmware is based on Micropython.
 You'll find our platform independent code in `extmod/tulip` and our platform specific code in `ports/esp32s3` and `ports/macos`.

-Tulip Desktop should build and run on macOS (11 / "Big Sur" and later, Apple Silicon & Intel supported.)
+Tulip Desktop should build and run on macOS 10.15 (Catalina, released 2019) and later, Apple Silicon & Intel supported.
 It also should be fine on Linux but I haven't yet tried.
 Windows is possible but probably needs some help.

 Tulip CC on ESP32S3 should build on all platforms, although I've only tested macOS so far.
 Please let me know if you have any trouble!